deanmoses/tacocat-gallery-backbone2/README.md

 ### Make changes, do development
 Simply edit the files.
 If you ran `grunt server` and the web browser is tuned to the right page, the changes will show up instantly.

-### Build project for production and deploy to tacocat.com [WORK IN PROGRESS - HANDLEBAR TEMPLATES AND FIRSTS.PHP ARENT THERE YET]
+### Build project for production and deploy to tacocat.com

 `cd [project root]`

 `grunt build` - *compiles production version and sticks in [project root/]dist/*

-ftp the distribution files at `[project root]dist/*` to `tacocat.com/p/`  - if you want it someplace else, you'll have to change some variables in `app/scripts/main.js`
+ftp the distribution files at `[project root]dist/*` to `tacocat.com/p/`  - if you want it someplace else, you'll have to change a variable in `app/scripts/firsts.js`

 ### Project Structure